werf/werf/docs/pages/configuration/stapel_artifact.md

 For example: import git into *stapel artifact* and rebuild assets in this artifact only when dependent assets files in git has changes.
 For every other change in git where non-dependent files has been changed assets will not be rebuilt.

-However in the case when there is a need to bring changes of any git files into *stapel artifact* (to build golang application for example) user should define `git.stageDependencies` of some stage that needs these files explicitly as `*` pattern:
+However in the case when there is a need to bring changes of any git files into *stapel artifact* (to build Go application for example) user should define `git.stageDependencies` of some stage that needs these files explicitly as `*` pattern:

 ```
 git: